 A New Nation: The United States-1783-1815

 As you can see from the dates and descriptions in the subtitles, this series provides chronological coverage if used in sequence.
-Each book is 48 pages in length except Liberty or Death and A New Nation which each have 64 pages.
+Each book is 48 pages in length except Liberty or Death and A New Nation, which each have 64 pages.
 Books include some additional information in the back such as brief descriptions of other key events or brief biographical information on key people.
-Text takes up space about equivalent to one third of each page, sometimes overprinted on an illustration.
+The text takes up space about equivalent to one-third of each page, sometimes overprinted on an illustration.
 There is less text in the first book than in the rest of the series.

 These should be great read-aloud books for children ages seven to ten or independent reading books for about third or fourth grade and up.
 The Discovery of the Americas seems suitable for a slightly younger audience than the others (perhaps first grade), so it makes a great starting place both chronologically and developmentally.
 The other books in the series seem to gradually become more difficult.
 I would use the last two with students in at least third or fourth grade.

 The outlook is secular, so there might be minor content problems.
 The Discovery of the Americas states, "No one knows exactly when the first people arrived in the Americas, but it was probably at least twenty thousand years ago."
 So some families might take issue with that chronology.
 On the other hand, this same book discusses other purported explorations or visits to the Americas prior to Columbus that are often neglected in introductory history presentations for children.

 In Exploration and Conquest, there are passages such as this:

 Large expeditions of soldiers, called conquistadores, were sent out to claim land and riches for the king and the Church of Spain.
 With them went priests who tried to force the native people to accept the Catholic faith.
 However, these people had their own strong beliefs and often had no idea what the Spanish were trying to teach them (p.
 8).